Deception/ Incomplete Disclosure/ Debriefing

 - Thank participants for taking the time to participate in the study

-- Give the subject the opportunity to withdraw elements of their consent if identifiable data was collected (e.g., audio or video recordings; NOT personal contact information) OR sensitive information (e.g., data pertaining to someone's weight or coping skills) was collected; OR withdraw from the study completely after the purpose has been revealed.
-A period of time should be set from the conclusion of the debrief to allow subjects ample time to make such a decision to withdraw elements of consent and/ or to withdraw completely (IRB suggests 48 hours).
-Identify who the subject may contact in the event they would like to withdraw.
-If audio or videotaping was used during a focus group or during an experiment involving other participants, the PI must use video or audio editing tools to make an individual who withdraws unidentifiable.
+- Give the subject the opportunity to withdraw elements of their consent if identifiable data was collected (e.g., audio or video recordings; NOT personal contact information) OR sensitive information (e.g., data pertaining to someone's weight or coping skills) was collected; OR withdraw from the study completely after the full or true purpose has been revealed.
+A period of time should be established to allow subjects ample time to make a decision regarding whether they wish to withdraw elements of consent and/ or to withdraw completely from the study (IRB suggests 48 hours).
+Participants should be informed if such a period is established and how to withdraw (e.g., If you have questions or would like to withdraw your consent, you may do so by contacting the Principal Investigator at 000-000-0000.
+Participants can withdraw from this study by April 12, 2024.).
+Note, if audio or videotaping was used during a focus group or during an experiment involving other participants, the PI must use video or audio editing tools to make an individual who withdraws unidentifiable.
 If tools are not available the PI cannot use the video or audiotape.

 Consider adding the following, additional elements, to the debriefing statement: